FEUP-LDTS-2022/project-l05gr06/README.md

 The use of the State Pattern in the current design allows the following benefits:

-- The several states that represent the character’s hability to jump become explicit in the code, instead of relying on a series of flags.
+- The several states that represent the character’s ability to jump become explicit in the code, instead of relying on a series of flags.
 - We don’t need to have a long set of conditional if or switch statements associated with the various states; instead, polimorphism is used to activate the right behavior.
 - There are now more classes and instances to manage, but still in a reasonable number.